-5th Element/ Swinger Coil Over Speed Sensitive Conversion Kit
+5th Element/Revox/X6 Coil Over Speed Sensitive Conversion

 Modification to beginning and ending stroke adjusters to independent high and low speed compression adjuster system on the 5-way and 6-way shocks